sec0ne/azure-secone-devops-extension/README.md

 - Click on "Edit".
 - Search "Sec1 Security" in the tasks search box and select the result.
 - Select Service Connection which you have added as Generic Service Connection in dropdown.
+- Enter location of package (pom.xml or package.json) file (if it is present under nested folder otherwise leave it blank).
+In case of blank, it will locate the file in current folder of repo.
 - Click "Add"

 <blockquote>